 - 1 egg

-- Tip the self raising flour into a mixing bowl and add the butter.
-Rub the butter and flour together with your fingers until they resemble fine breadcrumbs.
+- Tip the self raising flour and butter into a mixing bowl and rub them together with finger tips until they resemble breadcrumbs.

-- Add the caster sugar, poppy seeds and lemon zest and mix together.
+- Add the caster sugar and poppy seeds and stir through the mixture.

-- Place the scones on a greased baking tray, brush the tops with a little milk and bake for around 8-10 minutes until golden brown.
+- Place the scones on a greased baking tray and bake in the oven for around 8-10 minutes until risen and golden on top.